frankbria/email-assistant/docs/user-stories.md

 **Constraints:**
 - Parsing must support at least one known format (e.g., Gmail standard forwarded message format).
 - Extraction should complete within 300ms per email on average.
-- If no recognizable forwarded format is found, fallback to using the forwarding user’s metadata.
+- If no recognizable forwarded format is found, fallback to using the forwarding user's metadata.

 **Dependencies:**
 - EmailMessage ingestion system must store full body text.